moryachok/azure-ai-workshops/rag-workshop/lab1_text_ingestion.md

 - `chunk` - the actual text content of each chunk.
 - `chunk_vector` - the 1536-dimensional embedding from skill #2.
 - `header` - the h1 heading associated with the chunk (for context).
 - `metadata_storage_path` - original file location in Azure Storage Account.
-This helps you track where your chaunks originate from.
+This helps you track where your chunks originate from.
 - `metadata_storage_name` - original filename in Azure Storage Account.
 - `projectionMode=skipIndexingParentDocuments` is default, meaning we are not interested in ingesting the origin file entirely.